AndrewGardhouse/brightcore/README.md

-# BrightCore
+# BriteCore

-This is a project for Brightcore's mid-level front-end developer position application.
+This is a project for BriteCore's mid-level front-end developer position application.
-You can check out the finished product [here](https://brightcore-test.surge.sh).
+You can check out the finished product [here](https://britecore-test.surge.sh).

 ## Prerequisites